rwth-i6/fgvc/elope_torch/README.md

 test_images.txt
 val_images.txt (optional)
 ```
 Each line in such a file represents one image.
-It first contains the class represented as integer and then the image path (can be a relative path).
+It first contains the class represented as integer (starting at 1) and then the image path (can be a relative path).

 For the validation set there are three options:
 1. No validation set: